-Mini vegetable pot pies are a perfect entree option for your holiday gathering.
-They are packed with vegetables, beans, and a creamy cashew sauce.
+Mini vegetable pot pie is the perfect entree option for your holiday gathering.
+These adorable little pies are packed with vegetables, beans, and a creamy cashew sauce.
 Vegan.

 It’s starting to feel a lot like Christmas.
 Although we still can’t have a tree for the third year in a row, because a certain cat can’t be trusted with almost anything he could fit in his mouth, it’s showing in other ways.

 (Sorry, dangly ornaments and strings of brightly colored lights.
 Maybe next year.
 But let’s be honest, probably not next year.)

 David and I drive through our neighborhood with festive tunes playing on the radio and pass flashing houses in white, red, and green.

 There’s an ugly sweater folded at the top of my dresser drawers.
 And right on cue, this past weekend we even shoveled.

 It wasn’t a ton of snow, just a couple of inches.
 But it was wet enough that by afternoon, my Facebook feed was filled with pictures of kids and snowmen.